-- Maintaining open and honest communication with the GA Admin.
+- Maintain open and honest communication with the GA Admin.

-- Notifying the GA Admin if there are changes in circumstances which may affect their eligibility.
+- Notify the GA Admin of any changes in circumstances which may affect eligibility.

-- Providing written documentation required to complete the GA application.
+- Provide written documentation required to complete the GA application.

-- Making every effort to use potential resources such as government and state assistance programs, local non-profit organizations and any personal assets.
+- Make every effort to use potential resources such as government and state assistance programs, local non-profit organizations and any personal assets.

 If I qualify for the GA Program, how do I receive the money?

 - General Assistance is a voucher-only-program.
-This means that no cash or debit cards are given in the amount you were approved for.
+This means that no cash or debit cards are given for the approved amount.
 The GA Admin will work with the provider who will receive funds on your behalf (landlord, utility company, etc…) to give them a voucher which promises payment from the Town directly to them as the vendor.